 As a company based in the UK and within the EEA we are proud to offer some of the most comprehensive and trusted levels of data protection and assurances currently in the world, under the 'General Data Protection Regulation’ (GDPR).

-The new GDPR law goes into effect on 25 May 2018 and many internet users around the world will benefit from the added privacy protections this law affords when dealing with companies who are GDPR compliant, like us.
+The new GDPR law came into effect on 25 May 2018 and many internet users around the world now benefit from the added privacy protections this law affords when dealing with companies who are GDPR compliant, like us.

 Creature Comforters® Ltd collects personal information when you place an order for products or services or when you sign up for a trade/practitioner account or purchase our MET.
 We will use this information to provide the services requested, maintain account records and, only if you agree, to send you marketing information.

 Creature Comforters® Ltd will not share your information for marketing purposes with any other companies.

 This privacy notice provides you with details of how we collect and process your personal data through your use of our site creaturecomforters.org

 By providing us with your data, you warrant to us that you are over 13 years of age.